 This paper uses as data the current Mars Exploration Rover mission: astonishingly current in fact.
-At the time of writing, the mission still continues, with both rovers in operation approximately 5 months after the mission's nominal duration.
+As this paper is being written, the mission is still ongoing, approximately 5 months after its nominal duration.

 As probably every reader of this paper already knows, NASA's Mars Exploration Rover Project consists of two rovers performing robotic geological fieldwork on two locations on the surface of Mars, searching for evidence of a history of past water activity.
+Sequences of launch, cruise, and arrival operations dispatched each rover to a different area of the planet three weeks apart to explore those areas for about three months each.
 The first rover, Spirit, landed on Mars on January 4, 2004, followed by the landing of the second rover, Opportunity, on January 25, 2004.